google-research/google-research/universal_embedding_challenge/README.md

 pip install --user -r /tmp/models/official/requirements.txt
 ```

+Secondly, please download the imagenet1k data in TFRecord format from https://www.kaggle.com/datasets/hmendonca/imagenet-1k-tfrecords-ilsvrc2012-part-0 and https://www.kaggle.com/datasets/hmendonca/imagenet-1k-tfrecords-ilsvrc2012-part-1, and merge them together under folder `imagenet-2012-tfrecord/`.
+As a result, the paths to the training datasets and the validation datasets should be `imagenet-2012-tfrecord/train*` and `imagenet-2012-tfrecord/validation*`, respectively.

-The trainer for the model is implemented in [train.py](https://github.com/google-research/google-research/blob/master/universal_embedding_challenge/train.py), and the following example launches the training on CPU
+The trainer for the model is implemented in [train.py](https://github.com/google-research/google-research/blob/master/universal_embedding_challenge/train.py), and the following example launches the training

 ```
 python -m universal_embedding_challenge.train \